Vinaypavanguntur/image-classifier/README.md

 <br>imagenet_classes.txt # consists of image labels
 <br>response.json # Image string data
 <br>ReadME.md # Provides information on reproduce the results
+<br>Predict_Image_classify.postman_collection.json  # PPostman collection to be imported to run the requests from API
 Code Testing is done using post man.

 **Steps to reproduce the results:**